ruralinnovation/multi-svc-cartodb/docker/postgis/README.md

 * `10_create_carto_users.sh` - Creates the `publicuser` and `tileuser` postgres users
 * `11_install_carto_pg_extension.sh` - Installs the `cartodb-postgresql` extension (though it does not add it to any database or schema)
 * `99_blank_file.sh` and `99_blank_file.sql` - Files with no content other than a descriptive comment.
 Present to ensure the Dockerfile does not fail on `COPY` if no other `.sh` or `.sql` files are present in the `initdb.d` directory.

+### pgBouncer

+Some parts of the CartoDB ecosystem appear to want pgBouncer to be installed on the Postgres host.
+In particular, the test runner for SQL API wants it to exist.
+At the moment I'm trying to figure out whether it can run without it.